Geowan/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Program 5-sign.c prints the sign of a number and Returns 1 and prints + if n is greater than zero,Returns 0 and prints 0 if n is zero,Returns -1 and prints - if n is less than zero

 Program 6-abs.c  computes the absolute value of an integer.

+Program 7-print_last_digit.c prints the last digit of a number.